Understanding Enlarged Lymph Nodes

 Enlarged lymph nodes in the neck, medically known as cervical lymphadenopathy, is a condition where the lymph nodes in the cervical area (the neck) become swollen or enlarged.
-Lymph nodes are small, bean-shaped glands throughout the body that play a crucial role in the immune system.
+Lymph nodes are small, bean-shaped glands throughout the body (in the neck, under your chin, in your armpits and in your groin) that play a crucial role in the immune system.
 They act as filters for foreign particles and cancer cells, and they are sites where immune responses are initiated.
-While cervical lymphadenopathy is often a response to infection or inflammation in the body, it can sometimes indicate more serious conditions, including autoimmune diseases or malignancies.
-Understanding the causes, symptoms, diagnosis, and treatment of this condition is vital for effective management and ensuring overall health.

-The primary symptom of cervical lymphadenopathy is the noticeable swelling of the lymph nodes in the neck.
+The primary symptom of cervical lymphadenopathy is the noticeable swelling (larger than 1cm) of the lymph nodes in the neck.
 Other symptoms may accompany the swelling, depending on the underlying cause:

-- Tenderness and Pain: The enlarged lymph nodes may be tender or painful to touch.
+- Tenderness and Pain: Enlarged lymph nodes under the jaw, on the side, or at the back of the neck may feel tender or painful to the touch.

 - Symptoms of Infection: Fever, sore throat, runny nose, or other signs of infection may be present if the lymphadenopathy is due to an infectious cause.